Taronga Zoo: Males

 Sule was born in April 2008 to Sasha.
 Sule was the youngest member of the troop for five years until the birth of Fumo.
 Sule had often babysitting Fumo when he was smaller.
 He has likely learnt this behaviour from his elder brother, Shikamoo, who used to interact with Sule in a similar way.
 Sule has shown advanced social skills from a young age and often acts as a peacemaker during altercations.
 He is popular amongst the troop and enjoys showing off to the visitors.
 He occasionally has tantrums and flicks his hands in the air.
+Sule is currently the alpha male of the troop.

 Fumo was born in October 2013 to Kuma.
 He is the oldest of the four infants in the community.
 Kuma has encouraged Fumo's development from an early age and he is advanced in his climbing skills.
 Fumo had recently begun using the artificial termite mound at a very early age.
 Fumo has created a good relationship with the youngest infant, Cebele.

 Sudi was born in August 2014 to Shiba.
 Sudi has been kept under close protection from his mother, and has not been allowed the freedom to explore, Kuma has allowed Fumo.

 Liwali was born in September 2014 to Lisa.
 Liwali was the youngest chimpanzee in the group for three years until Cebele was born in 2017.
 Liwali has developed a close bond with the other two infants, Fumo and Sudi, as they have grown up together.

 Niambi was born in October 2020 to Naomi.
-He is the currently the youngest chimpanzee in the community.